stang1207/DOM/ReadMe.md

 # DOM Review

-## Description

-    An exercise that was created for students to reviewing DOM
+    An exercise that was created for students to review and practice DOM manipulation